roblevintennis/guest-posts/articles/the-little-button-that-could.md

 ## React

-_Note, we're going to generate our React project using `vite`—a very lightweight and blazingly fast builder.
-Be forwarned that if you attempt to do this with `create-react-app`, there's a very good chance you will run into conflicts later with `react-scripts` and conflicting Webpacks or Babels from other frameworks like Angular.
-You've been forwarned._
+_Note, we're going to generate our React project using [vite](https://vitejs.dev/guide/#scaffolding-your-first-vite-project)—a very lightweight and blazingly fast builder.
+Be forwarned that if you attempt to do this with `create-react-app`, there's a very good chance you will run into conflicts later with `react-scripts` and conflicting Webpacks or Babels from other frameworks like Angular._

-We'll install our React workspace using vite:
+Let’s install our React workspace next:

 ```shell
 $ yarn create vite